y1n/GoElites.Wiki/CommunityPrinciples/CommunityGuidelines.md

 <div class="admonition warning">
 <p class="first admonition-title">Warning</p>
-<p class="last">Read through these guidelines carefully before you go over to the Forums.
+<p class="last">Read through these guidelines carefully before you go over to the [Forum](https://goelites.net/).
 In case you have noticed someone breaking the rules, report it.
 Certain rules may not be enforced unless reported.</p>
 </div>

 **General Rules**